Sleep Circadian Optimization

 Latest Articles

 When you deprive yourself of sleep to "get more done," you are engaging in a biological fallacy.
 You are not extending your runway; you are stripping the gears of your neural machinery.
-To command your industry, you must understand the mechanics driving your cognitive engine.
+To command your industry, you must understand the sleep neurophysiology driving your cognitive engine and the biological rhythms that regulate the entire sequence.

 The Disconnected CEO: Prefrontal Cortex vs. Amygdala